This blog may contain affiliate links. Read our disclosure policy for more info.

 New Zealand is one of if not THE best place to hit the open road and take in the awe-inspiring scenery.
 Honestly, I can’t think of anywhere else I’d rather do a road trip than New Zealand and I’ve done a lot of driving during my travels!

 The country’s biggest city – Auckland, is one of the most popular places to begin said road trip because most international visitors will fly into Auckland International Airport to begin their vacation!
+Plus there are so many great day trips from Auckland that are within driving distance.

 There are pros and cons to renting a car in New Zealand.
 So, let’s get the negatives out of the way first.
 Renting a car in Auckland (and New Zealand as a whole, for that matter) is pricey.
 In fact, it’s one of the most expensive countries in the world to rent a car.
 But, in saying that, having a rental car gives you the freedom to go where you please and visit those off-the-beaten-path destinations that public transport doesn’t reach.